Bytesthedust/Morrowind_LevelCalc/README.md

 Future Goals:

 In the future, I hope to make the program more user-friendly with a better UI and hopefully a full app

+I am open to any comments on improving the program or if something should be added.